Augmented Minimax Linear Estimation: Introduction

-measures how well the \smash{$\gamma$}-weighted average of $f$ over the observed samples matches its average over everyone.
-In other words, the minimax linear weights enforce ``balance'', which has been emphasized as fundamental to this problem by several authors including \citet{rosenbaum1983central} and \citet*{hirano2003efficient}.
-More recently, there has been considerable interest in practical methodologies that emphasize balance when paired with AIPW methodology \citep{athey2016approximate,chan2015globally,graham1,graham2, hainmueller,hirano2001combining,hirano2003efficient,imai2014covariate,kallus2016generalized, wang2017approximate,zhao2016covariate,zubizarreta2015stable}.
-In addition to generalizing beyond the missing-at-random problem, our Theorem \ref{theorem:asymptotics} also provides the sharpest results we are aware of for balancing-type estimators in this specific problem.
+measuring how well the \smash{$\gamma$}-weighted average of $f(x,1)$ over the units with observed outcomes matches its average over everyone.
+In other words, the minimax linear weights enforce ``balance'' between these subsamples, which has been emphasized as fundamental to this problem by several authors including \citet{rosenbaum1983central} and \citet*{hirano2003efficient}.
+Recently there has been considerable interest in the use of balancing weights, chosen to control $I_{h,\ff}$ or a variant, in linear estimators and in augmented linear estimators \eqref{eq:aml} like those we consider here \citep{athey2016approximate,chan2015globally,graham1,graham2,hainmueller,imai2014covariate,kallus2016generalized,ning2017high,wang2017approximate,wong2017kernel,zhao2016covariate,zubizarreta2015stable}.
+In addition to generalizing beyond the missing-at-random problem, our Theorem \ref{theo:simple-rate} provides the sharpest results we are aware of for balancing-type estimators in this specific problem.